-- → Clearly established what is required by the customer to be successful in this market. - > Established inventory replenishment strategy to meet market demands. - → Created a process flow that would ensures shipment in 5 days - → Created a sustainable manufacturing process that would support these requirements while not impacting regularly scheduled deliveries.
+- Clearly established what is required by the customer to be successful in this market. - Established inventory replenishment strategy to meet market demands. - → Created a process flow that would ensure shipment in 5 days or less. - Created a sustainable manufacturing process that would support these requirements while not impacting regularly scheduled deliveries.